Jean-Michel Basquiat: Reception

-Criticism

 In the 1980s, art critic Robert Hughes dismissed Basquiat's work as absurd.
 He attributed the Basquiat phenomenon to be a mixture of hype, overproduction, and a greedy art market.

 In a 1997 review for The Daily Telegraph, art critic Hilton Kramer begins by stating that Basquiat had no idea what the word "quality" meant.
-He relentlessly criticized Basquiat as a "talentless hustler" and "street-smart but otherwise invincibly ignorant", arguing that art dealers of the time were "as ignorant about art as Basquiat himself."
-In saying that Basquiat's work never rose above "that lowly artistic station" of graffiti "even when his paintings were fetching enormous prices," Kramer argued that graffiti art "acquired a cult status in certain New York art circles."
+He relentlessly criticized Basquiat as a "talentless hustler" and "street-smart but otherwise invincibly ignorant", arguing that he "used his youth, his looks, his skin colour and his abundant sex appeal to win an overnight fame that proved to be his undoing" and that art dealers of the time were "as ignorant about art as Basquiat himself."
+In saying that Basquiat's work never rose above "that lowly artistic station" of graffiti "even when his paintings were fetching enormous prices", Kramer argued that graffiti art "acquired a cult status in certain New York art circles."
 He further opined, "As a result of the campaign waged by these art-world entrepreneurs on Basquiat's behalf—and their own, of course—there was never any doubt that the museums, the collectors and the media would fall into line" when talking about the marketing of Basquiat's name.

 Exhibitions

 Basquiat's first public exhibition was at The Times Square Show in New York in June 1980.
 In May 1981, he had his first solo exhibition at Galleria d'Arte Emilio Mazzoli in Modena.
 In late 1981, he joined the Annina Nosei Gallery in New York, where he had his first American one-man show from March 6 to April 1, 1982.
 In 1982, he also had shows at the Gagosian Gallery in West Hollywood, Galerie Bruno Bischofberger in Zurich, and the Fun Gallery in the East Village.
 Major exhibitions of his work have included Jean-Michel Basquiat: Paintings 1981–1984 at the Fruitmarket Gallery, Edinburgh in 1984, which traveled to the Institute of Contemporary Arts in London; Museum Boijmans Van Beuningen, Rotterdam in 1985.
 In 1985, the University Art Museum, Berkeley hosted Basquiat's first solo American museum exhibition.
 His work was showcased at Kestner-Gesellschaft, Hannover in 1987 and 1989.

 The first retrospective of his work was held by the Baghoomian Gallery in New York from October to November 1989.
 His first museum retrospective, Jean-Michel Basquiat, was at the Whitney Museum of American Art in New York from October 1992 to February 1993.
-The show was sponsored by AT&T, MTV and Madonna.
+The show was sponsored by AT&T, MTV and Basquiat's former girlfriend Madonna.
 It subsequently traveled to the Menil Collection in Texas; the Des Moines Art Center in Iowa; and the Montgomery Museum of Fine Arts in Alabama, from 1993 to 1994.
 The exhibition's catalog was edited by Richard Marshall and included several essays from different perspectives.
 In 1996, Madonna sponsored an exhibition of his work at the Serpentine Gallery in London.